HMR1200 - Electric trowel Vevor - Free user manual and instructions

 7. PRE-INSPECTION

-NEVER operate the power trowel in a confined area or enclosed str that does not provide ample free flow of air.
+NEVER operate the power trowel in a confined area or enclosed structure that does not provide ample free flow of air.

 ALWAYS wear approved eyewear and hearing protection before operating the trowel.

-NEVER place hands or feet inside the guard rings while the engine running.
+NEVER place hands or feet inside the guard rings while the engine is running.

 ALWAYS shut the engine down before performing any kind of maintenance on the trowel.

-It is recommended that the trowel's kill switch be used to stop the e after every use.
-Doing this will verify that the switch is working proper presents no danger to the operator.
+It is recommended that the trowel's kill switch be used to stop the engine after every use.
+Doing this will verify that the switch is working properly and presents no danger to the operator.

 7.1 Before Starting